Skip to content

 While turmeric isn’t a classic adaptogen, curcumin (its key polyphenol) provides multi-system antioxidant and anti-inflammatory support.
 Paired with ginger to aid absorption and digestion, the duo can support joint comfort and mood—indirectly boosting overall resilience to stress.

-Who it suits: People with inflammatory niggles, joint stiffness or low mood; a common ally during perimenopause.
+Who it suits: People with inflammatory niggles, joint stiffness or low mood; a common ally during perimenopause and high-training periods.

 How to take: Choose curcumin extracts with piperine/ginger for bioavailability; 500–1,000 mg daily is typical.
-Turmeric lattes are an easy daily habit.
+Turmeric lattes or golden milks are an easy daily habit when sugar content is kept modest.

 Brain & Focus Adaptogens